holyavkin/Public/books.md

 Family/women/kids
 * Men Are from Mars, Women Are from Venus.
 John Gray - We are different.
-* The Ethical Slut.
-Dossie Easton - be open minded.

 Phylosophy/esoteric
 * Ego is the enemy.
 Ryan Holiday. - From inside out.